motionbank/piecemaker-api-client/readme.md

 Technically the communication to the API is using [jQuery](http://api.jquery.com/jQuery.ajax/) for JS XHR ("ajax") and [Apache HTTP Components](http://hc.apache.org/) for Java.

+## Usage

+Currently the only way to use this client library is with an installation of PM somewhere.
+We have MB data online but as we are still changing and fixing things so we are hessitant to open up just now.
+Please mail us at "florian at motionbank org" if you really want/need access just now.

 More information:
 - [piecemaker.org](http://piecemaker.org)
 - [motionbank.org](http://motionbank.org)